-The one-time Transition Tax is based our total post-1986 earnings and profits ("E&P") which we had deferred from U.S taxes under prior law.
-During the three months ended March 31, 2018, the Company recognized a provisional tax liability of \$290.0 million for the Transition Tax.
+The one-time Transition Tax is based on our total post-1986 earnings and profits ("E&P"), which we had deferred from U.S taxes under prior law.
+During the six months ended June 30, 2018, the Company recognized a provisional tax liability of \$290.0 million for the Transition Tax.
 The actual amount of Transition Tax may differ from the provisional amount due to, among other things, changes in tax calculations associated with the sale of Diversey, which we have not yet finalized, changes in interpretations and assumptions the Company has made, changes in the treatment of Transition Tax by state taxing authorities and additional regulatory guidance that may be issued.
 Any adjustments made to the provisional amounts under SAB 118 will be recorded as discrete adjustments in the period identified (not to extend beyond the one-year measurement period provided in SAB 118).
-The accounting is expected to be complete when the 2017 U.S. corporate income tax return is filed in 2018.
+No adjustments to the Transition Tax were recorded in the second quarter.
+The accounting is expected to be complete when the 2017 U.S. corporate income tax return is filed in the second half of 2018.